How big is a newborn’s stomach?

 Things to Remember

 - Breastfeeding: One particular piece of advice to remember if you’re nursing is that milk doesn’t “come in” right away.
 It may seem like baby is not getting enough to eat but skin to skin contact and sucking are what helps milk to come in.
-Remember, breastmilk works on a supply and demand so it makes sense that your milk supply might seem to not be where your newborn needs it to be yet.
+Remember, breastmilk works on supply and demand so it makes sense that your milk supply might to be less than what your newborn needs at first.
+The supply will catch up as your baby keeps demanding!
 Of course ask your pediatrician or lactation counselor if you’re worried.
 If you have other questions about early breast or bottle feeding, Your First Night Home may help.

 - Bottle feeding: For bottle feeding families, remember that the speed of the bottle’s nipple and amount of formula will effect how much your newborn takes in.
 Don’t be tempted to have baby drain the pre-made hospital bottles from the hospital.
 They contain WAY TOO MUCH formula for a newborn.
 It’s easy to overfeed from a bottle because baby can’t naturally start and stop the flow.
 So even though our urge might be to feed, feed, feed and not waste any formula, refer to the chart above to give baby the correct amount of food.